davidhammaker/Full_Stack_Wall_App/README.md

 Backend: https://wall-app-backend.herokuapp.com/

 Note: Because these apps are deployed to a free Heroku account, the apps will sleep when inactive.
-As a result, the Frontend may take a few moments to render the posta from the Backend.
+As a result, the Frontend may take a few moments to render the posts from the Backend.

 ## Usage